Beka-Merebashvili/Intro-component-with-sign-up-form/README.md

   - The email address is not formatted correctly (i.e. a correct email address should have this structure: `name@host.tld`).
 The message for this error should say *"Looks like this is not an email"*

 Want some support on the challenge?
 [Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.

+## Requirements
+The sign-up form should include the following fields:

+First Name (required)
+Last Name (required)
+Email (required, must be a valid email address) Password (required, must be at least 8 characters long and contain at least one uppercase letter, one lowercase letter, and one number)
+The form should also include a "Submit" button that is disabled until all required fields are filled out correctly.
+When the user clicks the "Submit" button, the form should display a success message and clear all fields.

+If any of the fields are invalid, the form should display an error message below the field(s) with the error(s).

 ## Where to find everything